Lower bounds for maximal matchings and maximal independent sets: Lower bounds in the LOCAL model

-For a large enough $\Delta$, we would have $T < \sqrt{\Delta}/16$.
-We can construct a graph that contains a local neighborhood that is a $\Delta$-regular tree of depth $T$, and by \lemmaref{lem:prob-multi}, algorithm $A$ fails in such a neighborhood with probability at least
+We fix $c$ to be the minimum of $\bar{c}$ and the constant $c$ of Lemma~\ref{lem:regulargraphs}.
+Then, we fix $\Delta_0$ as the minimum value required to apply \lemmaref{lem:prob-multi}, and $n_0$ as the minimum value required to apply Lemma~\ref{lem:regulargraphs}.
+We then apply Lemma~\ref{lem:regulargraphs} to construct a $\Delta$-regular graph of $n$ nodes that contains a node $v$ such that the radius-$t$ neighborhood of $v$ is isomorphic to a $\Delta$-regular tree, for some $t \ge c \log_\Delta n$.
+Since $T < c \log_\Delta \log n \le t$ and $T < \sqrt{\Delta}/16$, by \lemmaref{lem:prob-multi}, algorithm $A$ fails in such a neighborhood with probability at least

 Hence the global success probability cannot be $1-1/n$. \end{proof}

 Now the same idea as in \theoremref{thm:full} gives our main result: